edu-python-course/blog-spec/spec.rst

 Challenge: API views
 --------------------

-All blog-site functionality are to be reflected via REST API.
+All blog-site functionality are to be mirrored via REST API.

 .. note::
     It's ok to pass *pre-defined* user as argument in request's body.